 What is the EACH WAY?

-An Each Way or E/W bet means you can place a bet so that if the horse does not win but comes 2nd or 3rd or 4th or even 5th (depending on the number of horses in the race) you can still “win”.
+An Each Way or E/W bet means you can place a bet so that if the horse does not win but comes 2nd, 3rd, 4th, or even 5th (depending on the number of horses in the race) you can still “win.”
 Each way bets work like this:

 An “each way” bet is actually TWO bets.
-One bet is for the horse to finish “First” the second bet is for the horse to finish “First, Second, Third, Fourth, Fifth”.
+One bet is for the horse to finish “First,” and the second bet is for the horse to finish “First, Second, Third, Fourth, Fifth”.

 For example: